-This plan shall provide a demonstration of how the goals and standards of Sections III through V are being met.
+This plan shall provide a demonstration of how the goals and standards are being met.
 The focus of this plan shall be to describe how the site is being developed to meet the objective of controlling groundwater recharge, stormwater quality and stormwater quantity problems at the source by land management and source controls whenever possible.